nextstrain/docs.nextstrain.org/src/guides/share/groups/customize.rst

     We'll update this page once self-service customization is restored for groups that have migrated.
 In the meantime, please `email us`__ if you need to update your group's customizations.
+Note that per :ref:`group roles <groups-roles>`, we'll only accept updates from :term:`owners` of the group.

     __ mailto:hello@nextstrain.org?subject=Group%20customizations%20request